isabella232/cf-networking-notes/policy.md

 ## Policy Plugin API

-- POST `/whitelist`
+- POST `/configure`

   *as the policy agent running on a diego cell, when a new app with `:app_guid` is created on my cell,
-    I POST to this endpoint on the policy plugin in order to tell it about a new ethernet device on the system*
+    I POST to this endpoint on the policy plugin in order to tell it about a new ethernet device on the system. the policy plugin understands the meaning of these identifiers and how to enforce policy with them.*

   Request:
   ```
   {
      "destination_device": {
        "namespace": "/var/vcap/data/ducati/sandboxes/vni-42",
-       "interface_name": "g-db8e81423d4e"
+       "interface_name": "g-db8e81423d4e",
+       "wire_id": "a7e0cd35"
      },
-     "allowed_source_wire_bytes": {
+     "allowed_wire_ids": {
        [
         "a7e0cd35",
         "7578a0fa"